DimitarAtanassov/arc-model-lab/docs/database-erd.md

 - `fk_inference_model_id_models` foreign key (`model_id`) references `models(id)`
   `ON DELETE RESTRICT`.

+`generation_config` records the decoding settings (`temperature`, `max_output_tokens`, and any future knob) each inference was produced with, so the row alone reproduces the call.
+It is JSONB, not columns, because the knob set is open and evolving.
+A row written before this column existed carries `'{}'`, which rehydrates to the greedy default.
+The API response does not expose it; it is persistence-only provenance today.

 ## History

 Migrations `0003` through `0005` added `evaluation_results`, `experiments`, and
 `experiment_runs` when the lab owned scoring and experiments.
 Migration `0006` drops all three: that concern moved to arc-eval-service.
 The downgrade recreates them empty for reversibility, but the migrated rows are not restored by it.
+Migration `0007` adds `inference.generation_config` as a metadata-only column add (constant default, no table rewrite), so it takes only a brief lock.